Synonyms: the European white birch, silver birch, common birch, paper birch

 There seems to be endless ways of using the birch: Stone Age man was already making clothes out of the bast from the bark, shoes and containers out of the bark and birch tar was used to secure arrow heads and harpoons.
 In Lapland, cloaks and leggings were made out of the young bark which is as soft and smooth as leather.
 The thin twigs were bound together to make besoms.

 Birch bark was used for tanning and as paper.
 On account of its being impermeable to water, people in northern areas used to cover their roofs with it.
-Because it has many air pockets, the North American Indians used to build light canoes from it.
+Because it has many air pockets, the indigene people of North America used to build light canoes from it.
 Also on account of the insulating property of the air in the bark, the birch is one of the hardiest trees known.